 Controlled Porosity and Surface Coatings for Advanced Gas Diffusion Layers

-Physical Sciences Inc. (PSI) has been awarded a contract from the Department of Energy to develop a low cost manufacturing process for advanced fuel cell components.
+Physical Sciences Inc. (PSI) has been awarded a contract from the Department of Energy to develop a novel and cost-effective process to produce carbon-based gas diffusion layers (GDLs).

 Dr. Christopher Lang

 This material is based upon work supported by the Department of Energy under Contract No. DE-SC0018606